Carlos-Levi/carlos-levi.github.io/content/en/search.md

 title: "Search" # in any language you want
 layout: "search" # is necessary
 summary: "search"
-placeholder: "O que você está procurando?"
+placeholder: "What are you looking for?"
 ---